 The Home Builders should be relatively welcome on Capitol Hill, their PAC, the National Association of Home Builders (NAHB), has spread around $1.7 million in contributions over the past two years.
+Home builders are also expanding to remodeling and heavy duty surface protection remodeling supplies are outsourced.
 As has been explained before, PAC contributions are integral to formulating a working relationship with Congress.
 In fact, they appear a vital tool in obtaining bailout bucks.
 Total contributions from the Home Builder industry reach to $9.15 million for 2008.

 Here’s a list of the top recipients of Home Builder dough in the House:

 |Neal, Richard E (D-MA)||$38,900|

 |LaTourette, Steven C (R-OH)||$32,800|

 |Davis, Geoff (R-KY)||$23,750|